MONDAY MATH COACHING

 “…tremendous concern for a student’s ability to understand drawing upon several examples to help a student understand concepts.”

 “…she is perceptive, energetic, thorough and easy to work with.
 She has a strong commitment to education.”

 “...bright, energetic and seriously interested in working with students.”

 Certificated math teacher.

 Math Coaching is similar to tutoring.
-You are tutored on specific math skills, learn and practice math concepts, helped with homework and test preparation.
-But coaching involves the whole student, and provides positive feedback.
-Math Coaching also includes life strategies to help you succeed such as helping with organization and prioritizing, developing study skills, and whenever possible using real life examples to help increase understanding and relevance.
+Students are tutored on specific math skills, learn and practice math concepts, helped with homework and test preparation.
+But coaching also involves the whole student, and provides positive feedback.
+Math Coaching includes life strategies to help the student succeed such as helping with organization and prioritizing, developing study skills, and whenever possible using real life examples to help increase understanding and relevance.
 These skills are not drilled into the student.
 They are taught on an organic basis – as they uniquely arise for each individual student.

 I THINK I CAN FIGURE THIS OUT.
 TELL ME MORE!

 Close to Orchard Town Center (for waiting family members).

 Other days may be available too – please inquire!

 Group session: (3 students): $60